CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, actionable skill for IWSDK PanelUI development with clear workflow steps and validation checkpoints.
-Its main strengths are concrete tool calls, explicit verification steps at each stage, and proper cleanup requirements.
-Minor weaknesses include some slightly verbose explanations and all content being in a single file when some reference material (UIKITML key facts, Notes) could be separated.
+This is a well-structured, actionable skill that provides a clear workflow for IWSDK PanelUI development with good validation checkpoints.
+Its main strengths are the concrete tool calls, executable code examples, and the explicit edit-verify-cleanup cycle.
+Minor weaknesses include some verbosity in explanations and the Notes section containing supplementary information that could be better organized or separated.

 Suggestions